Heikin Ashi Chart Basics

 HAL = Lowest of Low, Open, or Close

-Trading with Heikin Ashi
+Advantages of Heikin Ashi

-The attached chart shows the S&P 500 SPDR (SPY) ETF over the time frame using Heikin Ashi and candlesticks.
+As an example, the attached chart shows the S&P 500 SPDR (SPY) ETF over the time frame using Heikin Ashi and candlesticks.

-Test your strategies to see if they work well on Heikin Ashi charts, before opting to use them when real money is on the line.
+Test your strategies first to see if they work well on Heikin Ashi charts, before opting to use them when real money is on the line.

 Final World on Trading With Heikin Ashi Charts